top of page

 4. Midway Through the Loan Term: Refinancing can be particularly beneficial when you're midway through your car loan term, as you've already paid down a significant portion of the principal balance.

 TIP: Check your loan amortization schedule to determine how much of your monthly payments are going toward principal and how much is paying interest.
-If you've paid down a substantial portion of the principal balance and interest rates are favorable, refinancing can help you capitalize on the reduced principal amount.
+If you've paid down a substantial portion of the principal balance and interest rates are favourable, refinancing can help you capitalize on the reduced principal amount.

 5. Change in Financial Goals: Your financial goals may change over time.
 If you're looking to reduce monthly expenses or pay off your car loan more quickly, refinancing can align your loan terms with your new objectives.